akaLittleGrass/JS-CNN/README.md

-# JS-CNN
-Based on Tensorflow.js.
+# CNN Based on Tensorflow.js
 Convolve and pooling twice,flat then output.

 View the model and training process in browser: